kasia-omm/art-sea/README.md

 ## Design choices

 The design of the website focusses on the art and craft part of the business choosing lively colours and images that are in line with branding and general business theme.
-First time user knows straight away that the website is about party packages that involve creativity and art.
+First-time user knows straight away that the website is about party packages that involve creativity and art.

 <ol>Theme colors:</ol>
 <li>Header and Footer - #41B3A3</li>